t1mbu/redink/README.md

 # Todo

-- Editor tests
+- Signup page edge cases (email already registered)
+- Add a user login page authentication + add authentication for most of the site
-- Add questions which asks users to reorganize their notes and provide high level explanations
+- Add questions asked by teachers which asks users to reorganize their notes and provide high level explanations.
+Perhaps auto grader as well.

 # Works Cited